with Jeremy Westcott –

 Open the eyes of our heart

 We can see with our natural eyes, but at the same time we can also see with our spiritual eyes, and flow in revelation which comes from God’s presence.
 This is where meditation becomes so important.
-Meditation is the biblical process for opening the eyes of our heart to see; to encounter the truth of who God is and the truth of His word in practical, experiential ways.
+Meditation is a process we can use to open the eyes of our heart to see; to encounter the truth of who God is in practical, experiential ways.

 Here are some dictionary definitions of meditation: the act of focusing one’s thoughts: to ponder, think on, muse, reflect, contemplate, babble, mutter, imagine; to murmur; to converse with oneself; to ruminate (chew the cud and extract all the goodness from it).